LWest001/ReactWeatherApp/README.md

 - International support (currently US only)
 - Lookup by other location parameters (eg. city or region)
-- Persistent user data in browser based on previous lookup
-- Routing using React Router

-## Current limitations and known bugs

-- The country selector works but only US lookup is available
-- Weather icons do not load on iOS when using Geolocation API.

 All code written by Leo Westebbe.